 The AAP will form part of the 'Local Plan'.
-This is the plan for the future development of the Borough which is drawn up by the Council in consultation with the community.
-In law this is described as the "development plan".
-Figure 1.1 provides an overview of the key stages behind the AAPs production including the various stages of public consultation.
+This is the plan for the future development of the Borough, which is drawn up by the Council in consultation with the community.
+In law this is described as the "Development Plan".
+Figure 1.1 provides an overview of the key stages behind the AAPs production, including the various stages of public consultation.

-The National Planning Policy Framework (NPPF)

-sets out the Government's position on the role of the planning system in both plan-making and decisiontaking.
+The National Planning Policy Framework (NPPF) sets out the Government's position on the role of the planning system in both plan-making and decision-taking.
 It states that the purpose of the planning system is to contribute to the achievement of sustainable development, in economic, social and environmental terms.
 The Framework must be taken into account in the preparation of plans.
 The NPPF sets out core land-use planning principles that should underpin both plan-making and decision making.
-These include
+These include:

-- driving and supporting sustainable economic development to deliver the homes, business and industrial units, infrastructure and thriving local places that the country needs, - securing high quality design and a good standard of amenity for all existing and future occupants of land and buildings, - supporting the transition to a low carbon future in a changing climate, - taking full account of flood risk, - contributing to conserving and enhancing the natural environment and reducing pollution, - reusing land that has been previously developed, - managing patterns of growth to make the fullest possible use of public transport, walking and cycling,
+- Driving and supporting sustainable economic development to deliver the homes, business and industrial units, infrastructure and thriving local places that the country needs; - Securing high quality design and a good standard of amenity for all existing and future occupants of land and buildings; - Supporting the transition to a low carbon future in a changing climate; - Taking full account of flood risk; - Contributing to conserving and enhancing the natural environment and reducing pollution; - Reusing land that has been previously developed; - Managing patterns of growth to make the fullest possible use of public transport, walking and cycling; - Taking account of local strategies to improve health, social and cultural wellbeing for all; and - Delivering sufficient community and cultural facilities and services to meet local needs.